 A rigor is an episode of shaking or exaggerated shivering which can occur with a high fever.
 It is an extreme reflex response which occurs for a variety of reasons.
 It should not be ignored, as it is often a marker for significant and sometimes serious infections (most often bacterial).
-It is important to recognise the patient's description of a rigor, as the episode is unlikely to be witnessed outside hospital, and to be aware of the possible significance of this important symptom.
+It is important to recognise the patient's description of a rigor and to be aware of the possible significance of this important symptom.

 During infection or inflammation, pyrogens (cytokines and prostaglandins) 'reset' the trigger temperature so that the body feels cold and shaking occurs to raise temperature to the new hypothalamic 'temperature point'.
 The body's attempts to raise temperature are accompanied by other familiar reflex responses, including contraction of erector pilae muscles ('goose bumps') and peripheral vasoconstriction.
 Peripheral vasoconstriction causes cold extremities and pallor.